 Minor league veteran Coco Laboy had an excellent rookie season for the Montreal Expos in 1969 after being selected in the expansion draft from the St. Louis Cardinals.
 He was the team's starting third baseman on Opening Day against the New York Mets on April 8th and hit a three-run homer off Ron Taylor in the 8th inning that put the Expos ahead to stay.
 He kept the job all year, as he hit .258 with 29 doubles and 18 homers in 157 games.
 His 83 RBIs led the team and he was named to the 1969 Topps All-Star Rookie Team.
 Ted Sizemore was voted the 1969 National League Rookie of the Year by the BBWAA, but The Sporting News chose Coco as its top rookie instead of Sizemore.

 Laboy was originally signed out of Puerto Rico in 1959 by the San Francisco Giants and scouts Alex Pompez, Pedro Zorrilla and Frank Genovese.
-He first team in organized baseball were the Fresno Giants of the California League for which he hit .270 in 71 games in 1959; he also played 50 games for the Artesia Giants of the Sophomore League that first year, hitting.291.
+His first team in organized baseball were the Fresno Giants of the California League for which he hit .270 in 71 games in 1959; he also played 50 games for the Artesia Giants of the Sophomore League that first year, hitting.291.
 He then hit over .300 his next two seasons, but in 1962, playing for the El Paso Sun Kings of the Texas League, he was limited to 13 games by a back injury incurred while sliding.
 He hit .389 in his limited time that year, but the Giants released him after the season, thinking that the injury was career-ending.
 But Coco did not want to quit and he signed with the Cardinals as a result.
-He continued to hit well over the following years, including hitting .340 for the Raleigh Cardinals in 1964, .308 for the Tulsa Oilers in 1966, and .297 for the same team the following year, but he never got a shot at the majors with the Cards, who were a very strong team at the time, reaching the World Series in 1964, 1967 and 1968.
+He continued to hit well over the following years, including hitting .340 for the Raleigh Cardinals in 1964, .308 for the Tulsa Oilers in 1966, and .297 for the same team the following year.
+He never got a shot at the majors with the Cards, though, because they were a very strong team at the time, reaching the World Series in 1964, 1967 and 1968.
 In 1968, he spent a third straight season with Tulsa in the Pacific Coast League, hit .292 with 44 doubles and 15 homers, and drove in 100 runs, but still couldn't make it to the Show.
 It was thus a blessing for him to be taken by the Expos at the tail end of the expansion draft after the season and to finally get an opportunity to play at the highest level.